soaxelbrooke/phrase/README.md

 `CHUNK_SPLIT_REGEX` - The regular expression used to detect chunk boundaries, across which phrases aren't learned.

-`HEAD_IGNORES / TAIL_IGNORES` - Used to ignore phrases that start or end with a token, comma separated.
+`HEAD_IGNORES` / `TAIL_IGNORES` - Used to ignore phrases that start or end with a token, comma separated.
 For instance, `TAIL_IGNORES=the` would ignore 'I love the'.

-`PRUNE_AT` - The size at which to prune the ngram count mapping.
+`PRUNE_AT` - The size at which to prune the n=gram count mapping.
 Useful for limiting memory usage, default is 5000000.

-`PRUNE_TO` - Controls what size ngram mappings are pruned to during pruning.
-Also sets the number of ngrams that are saved after counting (sorted by count).
+`PRUNE_TO` - Controls what size n-gram mappings are pruned to during pruning.
+Also sets the number of n-grams that are saved after counting (sorted by count).

-`MAX_NGRAM` - The highest ngram size to count to, higher values cause slower counting, but allow for more specific and longer phrases.
+`MAX_NGRAM` - The highest n-gram size to count to, higher values cause slower counting, but allow for more specific and longer phrases.
 Default is 5.

-`MIN_NGRAM` - The lowest ngram size to export, default is 1 (unigrams).
+`MIN_NGRAM` - The lowest n-gram size to export, default is 1 (unigrams).

-`MIN_COUNT` - The minimum ngram count for a phrase or token to be considered significant.
+`MIN_COUNT` - The minimum n-gram count for a phrase or token to be considered significant.
 Default is 5.

 `MIN_SCORE` - The minimum NPMI score for a term or phrase to be considered significant.
 Default is 0.1.